CurveBending/CurveBending.github.io/_posts/2024-08-31-A Kaleidoscope of Investing.md

 - What: Invest in companies that are already IPOed.
 One can do so by buying individual stocks, bonds, or Funds/ETFs.
 Thanks to Robinhood, this type of investing is now accessible to almost anyone.
 - Style: Professional investors who trade public companies usually follow a much more rigorous process, enabled by the vast amount of data available through the stock exchange and all sorts of platforms.
 Different investors develop and adopt different analytical processes and can be differentiated further accordingly:
-  - Passive (Beta) vs Active (Alpha investor): Passive investors see little value beyond market returns (i.e., returns from the broad market average) and focus on diversification across different markets and managing macro risk rather than picking individual industries or companies.
+  - Passive (Beta) vs Active (Alpha) investors: Passive investors see little value beyond market returns (i.e., returns from the broad market average) and focus on diversification across different markets and managing macro risk rather than picking individual industries or companies.
   - Quantitative vs Fundamental investors:  Both are active investors.
 Fundamental investors focus on analyzing the business fundamentals and the cash flow implications to find mispricing and arbitrage opportunities.
 Quantitative investors rely mostly on processing historical data to discover patterns.
 They build trading signals through backtesting and simulation, even when economic rules fail to apply.
 - Investment edge: the analytical framework adopted by different investors plays a critical role in differentiating who can win in the long run; managing downturns and avoiding big losses is another crucial element in improving compound returns.
 For fundamental investors, industry expertise and connections can add big values; for quantitative investors, differentiating data can be a major lever, which is why many HFs are willing to pay millions for a unique data set.